AnkithP123/file-system-automator/README.md

     ```
     The file for your OS should appear in the dist folder!

-## Mac App Download (much preferred, shows local devices and features are more likely to work)
+## Mac App Download (much preferred for macs, shows local devices and features are more likely to work)

 1. Download [this dmg](https://drive.google.com/file/d/1JxvUd2ATbLJdom_eDISwdllNR8ngAcwC/view?usp=sharing)